-There is no subsequent event after the reporting period which has material impact to the consolidated financial statements of the Group.
+Except for the above, there is no subsequent event after the reporting period which has material impact to the consolidated financial statements of the Group.

 Foreign Exchange Exposure

 The Group's operations principally locate in Mainland China and Taiwan, with transactions and related working capital denominated in Renminbi and New Taiwan dollar respectively.
 In general, it is the Group's policy for each operating entity to borrow in their local currencies, where necessary, to minimise currency risk.
 Overall, the Group is not exposed to significant foreign exchange risk; however, the Group will monitor this risk on an ongoing basis.